-When surface irrigation with fertilizers and Fertigation are compared, then it is observed that the later gives better produce.
-The recommended quantity of fertilizer is 700 g of nitrogen, 250 g of superphosphate and 250 g of muriate of potash per plant in a year.
+When surface irrigation with fertilizers and Fertigation are compared, then it is observed that the latter gives better produce.
+The recommended quantity of fertilizer is 700 g of nitrogen, 250 g of superphosphate, and 250 g of Muriate of potash per plant in a year.
 Also, 10 kg of Farm Yard Manure and 75 g of ammonium phosphate is suggested to a five-year-old plant annually.
 A mixture of the 50 kg FYM and 1 kg of ammonium sulfate applied to the plants before the flowering period to enhance growth and fruit production.

 The NPK fertilizer for nonbearing plants is applied in three split doses in the months of January, June, and September.
 Nitrogen is applied in two split doses, but phosphorous and potassium are applied at a time.
 FYM is generally applied as a basal dose to the plants in a circular manner with 10 cm depth.
 Potassium in the soil helps the plant to produce fruits with good weight and high yield.

 POMEGRANATE IRRIGATION NEEDS

 Though the plant resists dry weather conditions, a regular supply of water is needed for good quality yield.
 Drip irrigation is found to be an effective way of providing the water requirements and also results in better height, stem diameter, and spread.
 Irrigating the plants with sufficient time intervals is found positive on the yield.
 Having a schedule for irrigation also helps in understanding the ripening period.
 During summer plants are irrigated on a weekly basis whereas in winter they are irrigated at a 15-day interval.
 In general pomegranate, farm requires 15 m³/ha/day of water in spring and 50 m³/ha /day in summer.